Yaniyamalik/NeuroSpace/README.md

 ## Contributing
 We welcome contributions from developers, designers, and neurodiversity advocates.
 Feel free to submit pull requests and open issues.

-## License
-This project is licensed under the MIT License.

-## Contact
-For queries and support, reach out via [your email/contact info].